PageBot/PageBotNano/PageBotNano-025-SmallTools/README.md

 * Make a script that checks a font for mistakes in spacing and kerning;
 * QA stuff
 * accentnamecmb --> width = 0
-* check width of .tab for a whole family
+* **check width of .tab for a whole family**
+* Add anchors and position accents on anchors, check vertical position of anchors
+* Check component base glyphs to exist in the font
+* Check interpolation errors between masters
-* check margins (using kerning groups as source)
+* Check margins (using kerning groups as source)
+* Check unicode (no doubles, relevant glyphs have unicode)
+* Automatic export of feature source
+* Export Python source for groups and kerning
 * ...

 ## Other example exercises